 Victoria’s Essential Services Commission (ESC) examined the minimum feed-in tariffs for energy exported to the grid from small-scale renewable sources such as rooftop solar.

-Types of feed-in tariff available in Victoria
+Types of solar feed-in tariff available in Victoria

-Single-rate feed-in tariffs
+Single rate feed-in tariffs

 With a single-rate FiT or also known as flat, you’ll get the same price for your solar energy no matter when you export it to the grid.
 These are the most common types of FiTs supplied by retailers.